sukikrishna/powerOutages/README.md

   frameborder="0"
 ></iframe>

 As observed from the graph above, the p-value is close to 1, which is outside the significance level of 0.05 (5%).
-We faile to reject the null hypothesis. `CAUSE.CATEGORY.DETAIL` missingness does not depend on `HURRICANE.NAMES`.
+We fail to reject the null hypothesis. `CAUSE.CATEGORY.DETAIL` missingness does not depend on `HURRICANE.NAMES`.

 ## Hypothesis Testing